Witness & Complainant Information

 - Submitting an impact statement describing how the alleged misconduct has affected the reporting party/complainant, or

 - Receiving information about the outcome, consistent with law.

 Similar to witnesses, reporting parties/complainants may participate in-person, remotely, or via a statement.
 If attending in-person or remotely, reporting parties/complainants can be questioned by the respondent (accused student) and the hearing body.
 Reporting parties/complainants can also request to question the respondent and bring witnesses of their own.
 Reporting parties/complainants are not required to answer questions.
-However, we do expect them to be truthful about any information they do provide.
+However, we do expect them to be truthful about any information that they do provide.
 Reporting parties/complainants may request that questions between themselves and others be asked indirectly, typically through the presiding officer.

 Reporting parties/complainants can have a support person attend the proceeding with them.
 Such a request should be made to the case manager.

 Alternatively, reporting parties/complainants can choose to provide a signed statement to be reviewed during proceedings.
 In this case, they would not be available to answer questions.